***Introducing Neolithic (Stone) Circle Mathematics

 At the Stones of Stenness we see the equation 70 Megalithic Ell = 99 Megalithic Fibula, at the Ring of Brodgar it is 198 Megalithic Ell = 280 Megalithic Fibula.

-These two ratios approximate square root 2 as: 99 : 70 = 1.4 14 28 57 14… and as 280 :198 (140:99) = 1.4 14 14 14……., whereas the irrational √2 = 1.41421356 2 37… , which is practically ‘exactly’ in the middle of these two ratios (99/70+140/99)/2= 1.41421356 4 213564 21…, a difference of 0.00000000184 which in a world of megaliths, or in any world except mathematics or high technology for that matter, is trivial and of no consequence.
+These two ratios approximate square root 2 as: 99 : 70 = 1.4 14 28 57 14… and as 280 :198 (140:99) = 1.4 14 14 14……., whereas the irrational √2 = 1.41421356 2 37… , which is practically ‘exactly’ in the middle of these two ratios (99/70+140/99)/2= 1.41421356 4 213564 21…, a difference of 0.00000000184 which in a world of megaliths, or in any world except mathematics or high technology for that matter, such difference is trivial and of no consequence.
 Nevertheless the inconvenient big numbers 70, 99, 140 and 198 give every reason to use such a handy unit as the ‘remen’ and to conserve its derivation in huge stone settings for posterity .

-When we analyse these two ratios, which are better expressed as 99 : 70 and 140 : 99, then we see which factors they are made of and that is, indeed again, 9×11 and 7×10, which numbers are in the two basic ratios that their whole geometry was based on, that is-> 10 : 9 and 11 : 7 ; and it is easy to see why.
+When we analyse these two ratios, which are better expressed as 99 : 70 and 140 : 99, then we see which factors they are made of and that is, indeed again, 9×11 and 7×10, and these numbers are in the two basic ratios that their whole geometry was based on, that is-> 10 : 9 and 11 : 7 ; and it is easy to see why.

-By setting out circles in the field, as we very well know they did, they had as a matter of course discovered that if you divided a circle’s diameter by 7 you got a unit length which exactly fitted the arc over this basis, the half circle, in a whole number, that is: 11 times.
+By setting out circles in the field, as we very well know they did, they had as a matter of course discovered that if you divided a circle’s diameter by 7 you got a unit length which exactly fitted the arc over this basis, the half circle, in a whole number, that is: 11 times 1/7.

-The next step they took, and here is where the Maeshowe culture comes in, is that they also found that if you put a square in the circle, there was no ready unit that could be found to fit both diameter and sides of squares.
+The next step they took, and here is where the Maeshowe culture comes in, is that they also found that, if you put a square in the circle, there was no ready unit that could be found to fit both diagonal and sides of squares.
 What they did find though is that if you divided the side of the square inscribed in the circle by 9 and you added 1 (=10), that then you get exactly the length of the arc over the side of the square, the quarter circle.
-So from these two empirical facts: 11 over 7 for circle and diameter and 10 over 9 for circle and square circumference, they eventually found out that these two ratios would meet where they merge, which is at 99 : 70 (9×11 : 7×10) (because 70√2 = 98.998…., which is virtually 99), so these two are the pivotal ratios of the approximation calculus and the geometry we found, which are based on the first 5 primes, since 10 = 2×5 and 9 = 3×3, plus 7 and 11. (primes: 2, 3, 5, 7, 11)
+So from these two empirical facts: 11 over 7 for half circle and diameter and 10 over 9 for circle and square circumference, they eventually found out that these two ratios would meet where they merge, which is at 99 : 70 (9×11 : 7×10) (because 70√2 = 98.998…., which is virtually 99), so these two are the pivotal ratios of the approximation calculus and the geometry we found, which are based on the first 5 primes, since 10 = 2×5 and 9 = 3×3, plus 7 and 11. (primes: 2, 3, 5, 7, 11)

-We shall see that we will find the quintessential numbers of this natural number arithmetic cum geometry back in the ratios of the circles, because from now on it must be clear that what distinguishes a henge from a stone circle, mathematically, is that a henge has in principle rather more circles and symbolises more ratios (platform diameter, ditch width, embankment width, maybe middle ditch and embankment width + a stone circle proper, if present).
+We shall see that we will find the quintessential numbers of this ‘natural number arithmetic cum geometry’ back in the ratios of the circles, because from now on it must be clear that what distinguishes a henge from a stone circle, mathematically, is that a henge has in principle rather more circles and symbolises more ratios (platform diameter, ditch width, embankment width, maybe middle ditch and embankment width + a stone circle proper, if present).

 Before we can start to apply our geometry to the plans, which are drawn by the archaeologists who conducted excavations at the sites, we have to get an idea of how to deal with the data.
 Archaeologists differ in their assessments of diameters because it usually is an average of, in general, not-perfect circles, and there is the perennial question of the inner face or the centre of the stone as marker.
-One has to keep this in mind in appreciating the approximations in the calculations, absolute precision here is not attainable, there is always a kind of arbitrariness, but this may have been true also for the circle-setters themselves and it is, in a sense, inherent in the model and the methods.
+One has to keep this in mind in appreciating the approximations in the calculations, absolute precision here is not attainable, there is always a kind of arbitrariness, but this may have been true also for the circle-setters themselves and it is, in a sense, inherent in ‘the model, the material and the methods.’

 The differences in the data of the monuments we focus on here, are often not more than a few centimetres, but still these can provide ammunition for great debate when a serious mathematical or other claim is made.
 This is notoriously the case with the data of the Pyramids in Egypt, and will inevitably play a role in the judgement of the model that is proposed here.
-The question is what margin of precision is reasonable to demand and in character with the material, before the theorem is judged as: unlikely, possible, highly probable, or: proven.
+The question is what margin of precision is reasonable to demand and in character with the material, before the theorem is judged as: impossible, unlikely, possible, highly probable, or: proven.

 Elements of this mathematical model have been successfully applied to the geometries of Giza (see impressive work by John Legon) but it has not been applied by anyone to the other geometries, that of the stone circles and the megalithic chambers, as far as I know.

-Well founded claims as these made here are bound not to be taken seriously by the scientific community, partly because of the notorious nonsense that has gathered around the pyramids over time, but mostly because that level of sophistication in antiquity is just not contemplated by most scientists (they just don’t believe it, period).
+Well-founded claims as these made here are bound not to be taken seriously by the scientific community, partly because of the notorious nonsense that has gathered around the pyramids over time, but mostly because that level of sophistication in antiquity is just not contemplated by most scientists (they just don’t believe it, period).

 This is the same with the Pyramids; serious surveyors as Flinders Petrie have from the beginning pointed out that the 11:7 ratio was involved and later also the 10:9 ratio was highlighted by Lauer, but it is still not accepted by the archaeological, let alone the wider scientific, establishment.